 Colby-Sawyer College offers a growing variety of online and hybrid courses and programs.
 Students are able to take 100% online credit courses that apply to their program of study.
 Online courses allow students flexible access to high quality credit bearing courses.
-Student in online courses interact with faculty and collaborate with fellow students to meet course outcomes through weekly online discussions and submission of assignments.
+Students in online courses interact with faculty and collaborate with fellow students to meet course outcomes through weekly online discussions and submission of assignments.
+Online courses are equivalent in rigor/outcomes to traditional courses.

-Students interested in online courses should contact their advisors.
-Distance Education programs and courses support the mission of Colby-Sawyer College and ensures access to high quality and progressive curriculum through Moodle, a learning management system.
+Distance Education programs and courses support the mission of Colby-Sawyer College and ensures access to high quality and progressive curriculum through Moodle, the college's learning management system.